-This book has been on my TBR list for years, finally encouraged by recent review posted at middle, beginning & end I decided enough is enough and started reading it.
+This book has been on my TBR list for years, finally encouraged by a recent review posted at middle, beginning & end I decided enough is enough and started reading it.

 Coming to emotional I agree with middle, beginning & end it is difficult to connect with the characters.
-For me it was a bit like they are part of an elaborate fresco, but they’re too far away for me to sympathize with them completely.
+For me, it was a bit like they are part of an elaborate fresco, but they’re too far away for me to sympathize with them completely.
 The one I reacted to most was the bitter Baby Kochamma, hating the whole world but at the same time bound by the same rules as other characters, only she never dared to go against them and it seems that she enjoys failures of those who did.

-Still I think it was worth reading for the exquisite descriptions and masterful use of registers to move from pickles to contemplating the world and back to pickles.
+Still, I think it was worth reading for the exquisite descriptions and masterful use of registers to move from pickles to contemplating the world and back to pickles.

 Photo by Violetta Kaszubowska